-This artisanal ice-cream shop of Paris, invests its entire savoir-faire to enchant your tastebuds and your eyes!
-Indeed at Ice Roll you won’t get any ice ball or cone but the professionals spread the ice-cream on a cold plate and roll it to serve it with fresh fruits.
+Paris’ artisanal ice cream shop, Ice Roll, uses its unique method to enchant your tastebuds and your eyes!
+At Ice Roll you won’t get a ball or cone of ice cream, but instead the professionals spread the ice-cream on a cold plate and roll it up to serve it with fresh fruit.
 Tempted?

 Every week-end from 1pm to 7pm.

-Feeling like having an original stroll while eat delicious ice-cream?
-Then don’t hesitate to read our post “From Chinatown to the XIVth century Castle of Vincennes”!
+Feeling like having an stroll while eating delicious ice-cream?
+Then don’t hesitate to check out our post “From Chinatown to the XIVth century Castle of Vincennes”!